barryclark/jekyll-now/_posts/2015-07-30-WeWeChargedUsersToPreOrderOurAlpha.md

 > Will you pay for this now?

 Every founder sees their product through rose-colored lens and only by asking the second question do you gain any insight into whether or not you're truly creating value for someone.
-We want to create a product that our user's love and if no one is willing to pay for it then that should be a pretty tell-tale sign that no one truly loves it.
+We want to create a product that our users love and if no one is willing to pay for it then that should be a pretty tell-tale sign that no one truly loves it.

 Asking for money forced our users to be completely honest with us.